VISION: LEAP engages institutions, communities and neighbors in reciprocal partnerships that strive to create a healthy and just Guilford County.

-Committed to the principle of authentic community engagement, we work through reciprocal partnerships to ask better questions, access and understand better data, come to better answers, and share ideas more clearly.
+VALUES: Committed to the principle of authentic community engagement, we work through reciprocal partnerships to ask better questions, access and understand better data, come to better answers, share ideas more clearly, and have the greatest impact.

 LEAP Community Board